krisko6/jobsearch-journal/README.md

 [Details][phase-three]

 ### Phase 4: Scheduling Interviews (~1 day)
 Users should be able to schedule and unschedule interviews for each job application.
+They will set the time, duration, interview type, and address, skype name,or phone number.
+A new interview cannot conflict with any previously scheduled interviews.

 [Details][phase-four]